jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 curl -X POST localhost:8080/actuator/refresh
 ```

->Note: What is happening under the hood?
+>Note: What is it happening under the hood?
 The `ContextRefresher` class is called, then it iterates through all the property sources and searches for changes, publishes an event to signal a change in the environment and finally it destroys current instance of all beans in this scope and forces a refresh on next method execution.

 ## Other Features